Why Is a Business Plan Important?

 In this article we answer the question: ‘Why is a business plan important?’
 In other words, find out how it can shape a business and drive its success.

 A carefully crafted business plan is a key element of any successful business – including franchises.
-Business plans should outline the business’ strategies and the manager’s intended method of achieving company goals.
+Business plans should outline the business’ strategies and your intended method of achieving company goals.
 It should be a declaration of targets and financial forecasts and include details about you, your background and experience.
 In developing it, you should think about the types of obstacles and opportunities that you could encounter when running the franchise.
-It is particularly helpful to spend some time considering issues that could crop up further down the line.
+But exactly why is a business plan so important?
+Let’s find out.

 >> Read more:

 3. Sets clear objectives and benchmarks

 You can set goals and discuss how they will be achieved in your plan.
 It’s important to look far into the future, including the financial return you are expecting to make.
 Setting objectives also helps you to be accountable for your long-term vision and realise if you are actually achieving what you set out to.

 4. Highlights any gaps in your business strategy